Which are the Biggest Mobile Phone Providers in France in 2020?

 The largest mobile phone providers in France in 2016 are, in order of size:

-With 21 million customers during the thrid trimester of 2017, the historic supplier Orange (formerly France Telecom) remains the largest mobile phone operator in France.
+With 21 million customers during the third trimester of 2017, the historic supplier Orange (formerly France Telecom) remains the largest mobile phone operator in France.
 Orange's 4G network covers about 80% of the population, and the operator counts approximately 8.7 million customers with 4G as of March 2016.

 Orange's quality of service appears to be slightly superior to that of other operators in France, according to the independent regulatory agency ARCEP (Autorité de Régulation des Communications Electroniques et des Postes), which published a survey about mobile phone coverage and service quality in December 2015.